nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * The data retrieval time should return near instant without feeling a pause in between command and output.

-* New features for example, auto generation of nurses’ schedules and personalized account login are currently in the works to demonstrate that this program is still being developed to be better and accommodate more of the concerns medical personnel have.
+* New features for example, auto generation of nurses’ schedules and personalized account login are currently in the works to demonstrate that this program is still being developed to be better and accommodate more of the concerns nurses have.

 * Application would be affordable to the general masses.